VeraLlugiqi/DAA-Connect4/README.md

 # User Manuals:
-To play the game from local host one can clone it directly from this gihub,
+To play the game from local host one can clone it directly from this gihub, <br>
-	Execute the input_gui.py file,
+	Execute the input_gui.py file, <br>
-	Pick the table size and mode(player vs player or player vs AI) The game will continue until one of the players wins or runs out of time, The game can end in a tie or using the buttons the game can be refreshed or exited.
+	Pick the table size and mode(player vs player or player vs AI) <br> The game will continue until one of the players wins or runs out of time, <br> The game can end in a tie or using the buttons the game can be refreshed or exited. <br>
-If playing on web:
+If playing on web: <br>
 	Upon opening the main page pick the preferences and enjoy the game.

 # Project Closure